 Since I wanted to be able to control it from my phone, it uses a Raspberry Pi Zero W to handle WiFi communications.
 For a cheap, easily embeddable linux box with inbuilt WiFi and Bluetooth, there’s nothing like it at less than £10.

 To sense the angle of the robot I used an MPU6050, configured to use its internal DMP (Digital Motion Processor) to combine the gyroscope and accelerometer.
 It spits out the current orientations as quaternions – the maths of which I don’t really understand yet.
 I just know that I got less noisy results using the internal DMP instead of implementing my own Kalman filter.
 Thanks as always to Jeff Rowberg and i2cdevlib.

-I therefore decided to let an Arduino handle the main hardware control loop, and the Pi handle the user controls.
-This way, the PID loop runs at 200Hz.
+Therefore, I decided to let an Arduino handle the main hardware control loop, and the Pi handle the user controls.
+This way, the PID loop can run at 200Hz.

 The system is powered from 2 Li-ion batteries in series.
 These are USB chargeable with 2 TP4056 boards.
 The battery voltage is DC-DC bucked down to 5V to power the Pi and Arduino.
 It also supplies the logic for the A4988 stepper drivers, but the motors themselves run off the battery voltage.